Songwriting According to Charles Wesley

 In the Bible, God does not seem repulsed or angered by honest prayer, whether complaint, ecstasy, lament, or sorrow.
 Charles Wesley’s poetic creativity in songwriting shows us ways to dive into this book as a source for singers who still need to pray as honestly today.

 Interested in learning more about Charles Wesley?
-Join the Charles Wesley Society in San Diego on March 12, 2016.
+Join the Charles Wesley Society.
 Find out more here.

 The full text can be found in S. T. Kimbrough, ed., Charles Wesley: Poet and Theologian (Nashville: Kingswood, 1992), 114-8.